microsoft/pyright/README.md

 ## Limitations
 Pyright currently provides support for Python 3.0 and newer.
 There is currently no plan to support older versions.

+## Community
+Do you have questions about Pyright or Python type annotations in general?
+Post your questions in this [gitter channel](https://gitter.im/microsoft-pyright/community).

 ## FAQ